 Image Formation in Convex and Concave Mirror

-2. A light ray that passes through the center of curvature will retrace the source point after reflection.
+2. A light ray that passes through the centre of curvature will retrace the source point after reflection.

 3. A light ray on the pole gets reflected at the same angle on the other end of the principal axis.

 Note- The light ray which passes through the centre of curvature of a reflecting spherical surface acts as a normal at the point of incidence.
 If the normal is known then an angle of incidence and reflection can be drawn easily.
 Also, the image will only be formed when the light rays meet at a point.

 For understanding the chapter in-depth, it is necessary to be familiar with the sign convention that is used while solving numerical problems related to mirrors.

 - The object is placed on the left side of the mirror

 - All the measurements are taken from the pole, parallel to the principal axis

 - P is taken as and origin

 - The right side of the origin of the mirror is taken as positive